Get rebates up to $7,200 off insulation and up to $5,000 for select high-performance windows

 Go with a pro:

 How your new windows are installed is just as important as the type of windows you buy.
 A poorly installed window can allow drafts, noise, dust or even water leaks, resulting in costly damages.
-Be sure to choose a GreenON participating contractor, obtain at least three quotes to compare them and check references.
+Be sure to choose a GreenON participating contractor, obtain at least three quotes to compare, and check references.

 Consider these three things when planning your upgrade: